Classification and statistics of cut and project sets: Integrability of the Siegel-Veech transform

-We will use the embedding \equ{eq: torus embedding2} to compare characters on $A_1$ with characters on $A$.
-First, comparing the character $\rho$ appearing in \equ{eq: def rho} for the two groups $\underline{H}_1\, , G_1,$ we see that each real field embedding $\sigma_i, i\leq r$ contributes one dimension to the dimension of a root space, and each pair $\sigma_i, \bar \sigma_i, \, i>r$ of conjugate non-real embedding contribute two dimensions.
+} We first assume the validity of \eqref{eq: torus embedding2}, and conclude the proof of the case $D>1$. \ignore{ Note that the image of \equ{eq: torus embedding} might not satisfy the condition of being in a good position; in order to achieve this one needs to conjugate with a permutation matrix, which transforms \equ{eq: torus embedding} into the map \eq{eq: torus embedding2}{\diag(X_1, \ldots, X_t) \mapsto \diag\left(\underbrace{X_{j(1)}, \ldots, X_{j(1)}}_{D \text{ times}}, \ldots, \underbrace{X_{j(t)}, \ldots, X_{j(t)} }_{D \text{ times} }\right), } with $i \mapsto j(i)$ a permutation guaranteeing $\exp\left(X_{j(1)} \right) \ll \cdots \ll \exp \left( X_{j(t)} \right)$.
+So the claim means that $g_0Ag_0^{-1}$ is within a bounded distance of the image of \eqref{eq: torus embedding2}. } We will use \equ{eq: torus embedding2} to compare characters on $A_1$ with characters on $A$.
+First, comparing the character $\rho$ appearing in \equ{eq: def rho} for the two groups $\underline{H}_1\, , G_1,$ we see that each real field embedding $\sigma_i, i\leq r$ contributes one dimension to the dimension of a root space, and each pair $\sigma_i, \bar \sigma_i, \, i>r$ of conjugate non-real embedding contributes two dimensions.
+Alternatively: in $G_1$ the root spaces are one dimensional and defined over $\KK$, since $G_1$ is $\KK$-split.
+The root spaces in $H_1$ are obtained from the root spaces in $G_1$ by applying the restriction of scalars operation to each one individually.
 This implies that the character $\rho$ for $\underline{H}_1$ is obtained from the corresponding character for $G_1$ by a multiplication by $D$.
-Similarly it is clear from \equ{eq: torus embedding2} that the characters $\beta_j$ appearing in \equ{eq: def betaj} for $\underline{H}_1$ are obtained from the same characters $\beta_j$ for $G_1$, multiplied by $D$.
-Thus the computations guaranteeing \equ{eq: integrability exponent} for $D=1$, imply the same property for general $D$. \end{proof}
+Similarly, it is clear from \equ{eq: torus embedding2} that the characters $\beta_j$ appearing in \equ{eq: def betaj} for $\underline{H}_1$ are obtained from the same characters $\beta_j$ for $G_1$, multiplied by $D$.
+Thus, the computations guaranteeing \equ{eq: integrability exponent} for $D=1$, imply the same property for general $D$.